arvida/blog/articles/2013-06-10-credentials-in-git-repos.md

 sensitive data somewhere you increase the chances of unauthorized access.

-Once you have put sensitive data in a git repo it is going to stay in the repository's history forever ([there are ways around this](https://help.github.com/articles/remove-sensitive-data)).
+Once you have put sensitive data in a git repo it is going to stay in the repository’s history forever ([there are ways around this](https://help.github.com/articles/remove-sensitive-data)).
 You never know where a project folder might end up in the future.
 Stay safe and make it easy for yourself by handling things like this right from the start of a projects life.

 [GitHub](https://github.com/) is a truly awesome service and I have much respect for it and the people